nec-research/microbiome-mvib/README.md

 ```python
 mu, logvar = model.infer(dataset.abundance, dataset.markers)
 ```
-The stochastic encodings of the patients are modelled as multivariate Gaussian distributions:
+The stochastic encodings of the samples are modelled as multivariate Gaussian distributions:
 * `mu` is a torch.Tensor representing the mean vectors of the stochastic encodings
 * `logvar` is a torch.Tensor containing the log-variance vectors of such distributions